What Happens the Day of Surgery |

-The surgical procedure alone takes 10-15 minutes.
-However, it takes a minimum of 1 ½ to 2 hours to prepare and microscopically examine the tissues of each layer.
-Several surgical stages and microscopic examinations may be required, and you will be asked to wait in the patient reception area between stages.
+The FIRST surgical removal takes 10-15 minutes.
+However, it takes a minimum of 1 ½ to 2 hours to prepare, freeze, cut, stain, and microscopically examine the tissues of each layer.
+Several surgical stages and microscopic examinations may be required and you will be asked to wait in the patient reception area between stages.

 Although there is no way to tell before surgery how many stages will be necessary, most cancers are removed in 3 stages or less.